ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/create.rst

         "message": "Created",
         "status": "Success"
     }

+Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``victimAttributes`` object.

 .. note::
     Victim Attributes can also be created when creating a Victim.
 See the “Create Victims” section of `Victims <https://docs.threatconnect.com/en/latest/rest_api/v3/victims/victims.html>`_ for more information.